SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 If a particular dice roll would take you beyond square 25, you must roll again until you roll the exact number needed to land on square 25.

-The game board is the same as before:
+The game board is the same as before.

 .. image:: ../images/snakesAndLadders_2x.png
    :align: center